 Take in the stunning view of Waskesiu Lake as you venture through blankets of snow at Prince Albert National Park.
 Grab your snowshoes, skates, or ice fishing gear— fun at Prince Albert National Park is endless!

 Elk Island National Park

-Explore snow-covered hills amidst frost-tipped trees as you snowshoe through the Astotin Lake recreation area.
+Explore snow-covered hills amidst frost-tipped trees as you snowshoe through the Astotin Lake recreation area in Elk Island National Park.
 For an unforgettable evening, bring a headlamp and skate under the stars of the Beaver Hills Dark-Sky Preserve!
-Finish the night off at a winter campsite, you can even bring your furry friend!
+You can even bring your furry friend!

 Mount Revelstoke National Park

 Your next adventure is just a snowshoe or fat bike away in Mount Revelstoke National Park!
 Explore the old-growth cedar and hemlock forests that frame the Soren Sorenson Trails (2 km and 5 km loops).
 Accessible from the Nels Nelson parking area, discover the winter magic of the Columbia Mountains.
 You won’t want to miss out on this easy-to-access snow-filled excursion!

 Experience the magic of this Dark-Sky Preserve!
 Winter in Wood Buffalo National Park is filled with snow-capped landscapes and astonishing views of the northern lights.
 Explore the dense boreal forest from the Grosbeak Lake Trail or bring a thermos and enjoy a hot chocolate in the Salt River day-use area to end your excursion.
 Looking for an easy adventure?
 Make the Pine Lake day-use area your base camp for a snowshoe or ski outing on the stunning frozen lake.
 What are you waiting for?
 Go outside and play!